borntofrappe/borntofrappe/playground/Sections/Index/README.md

 ## First article

 Highlight the first element in the main container with a larger size, different accent color, and the SVG syntax behind `sparkles.svg`.

+Include the vector graphic in the stylesheet through `mark` properties.

 ## Grid